danielegiallonardo/asynco/README.md

 ## Installing via NuGet
 `Install-Package Asynco`
-Anywai, you should not install the Asynco package directly, unless you're aiming to develop your own transport.
+Anyway, you should not install the Asynco package directly, unless you're aiming to develop your own transport.
 Use a specific transport package instead.